1.) Add Light to the Chicken Coop

 Hens will spend more time in the coop during the winter.
 Stop moisture and leaks so that they have a dry environment to roost.

-The winter brings other hungry animals.
-You don't want them in the coop and transferring diseases to your flock.
+The winter brings other hungry animals, small and large.
+You don't want them in the coop and transferring diseases to your flock or killing your birds.
 Block up small holes and areas that could bring in unwanted guests.
-Learn more how to protect your chicken flock from predators.
+Learn more about how to protect your chicken flock from predators.

 Chickens give themselves dust baths to keep down mites and other unwanted pests.
 In the winter it's harder to find a patch of dry ground to give yourself a nice dust bath.
 So, adding one to your coop is a nice way for chickens to keep up their hygiene and also give them something to do.
 Add some dirt and sand to a large container and add it to their coop in a dry spot.